 Our terms and regulations of admission require candidates to hold a B.A. degree in a discipline of the humanities, cultural or social sciences.
 However, our program is a research-oriented master, which means that your B.A. degree had to be research-oriented as well.
 Degrees in applied sciences like Business Administration, Management, Marketing, Communication etc. generally do not qualify as relevant degrees for our program.

 Submit the application package by post during the application time frame in December to the Student Affairs Office of the Graduate School of Letters.

 All international applicants submit their application package by post the same way as Japanese students.
-Be aware that you have to contact the Student Affairs Office until November (see this note to international students) and that you have to be in Kyoto to take the entrance exam.
+Be aware that you have to go through the Admissions Assistance Office (AAO) until November (see this note to international students) and that you have to be in Kyoto to take the entrance exam.

 Please send your application in one posting (with the exception of , your B.A. thesis) to

 Kyoto University, Graduate School of Letters, Student Affairs Office (教務掛)